byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 - Mutexes are used for exclusive access to a single resource.
 Only one thread can hold the lock at a time.
 - Binary Semaphores are functionally equivalent to a mutex.
 Use interchangeably with `threading.Lock`.
-- Counting Semaphores are used when you have a limited number of resources or want to allow a specific number of threads to access a resource concurrently.
+- Counting Semaphores are usde when you have a limited number of resources or want to allow a specific number of threads to access a resource concurrently.

 Semaphores are a powerful tool for managing concurrency and controlling access to shared resources in multithreaded applications.
 They provide a flexible mechanism for both exclusive access (binary semaphores) and controlled concurrent access (counting semaphores).
 Understanding their behavior and proper usage is essential for writing robust and efficient concurrent code.
-Using the `with` statement is crucial for correct semaphore management, preventing deadlocks and resource leaks.
+Using the with statement is crucial for correct semaphore management, preventing deadlocks and resource leaks.

 ## Barriers for Threads